Services

 Who is eligible?

-• Businesses in possession of prohibited firearms, upper receivers, or eligible parts and components.
+• Businesses in possession of prohibited firearms, including lower receivers, upper receivers, or certain associated eligible parts and components.

-• Businesses with a valid firearms licence in good standing.
+• Businesses that held a valid firearms licence before the relevant prohibition dates and kept it in good standing.

 Who is not eligible